ThePhoenix78/easy-terminal/README.md

 ## Usages

-Add the @debug() before the function you want to try in the terminal
+Add the @terminal() before the function you want to try in the terminal

 ## Code example